cwray-tech/simple-ideas-for-fun-book-website/README.md

 ## Local Development

 1. Clone this repo.
-2. copy the env.example file to a new .env file.
+2. copy the env.example files in both the frontend and backend directories to a new .env file.
 Add config options as needed.
 3. Open a new terminal, run the following commands to install dependencies and start the local backend server in development.
   ```bash
   cd backend